Elvis Presley as Chadwick “Chad” Gates, young tour guide and U.S. Army veteran

 The Promo Shirt

-Despite not featuring in the actual movie, the red floral-printed Aloha shirt that Elvis wore to promote Blue Hawaii has become iconic in its own right with replicas available online from companies like Aloha Funwear, Sun Surf, and HINOYA, though the latter appears to be sold out of the Elvis-approved red color as of July 2019.
+Despite not featuring in the actual movie, the red floral-printed Aloha shirt that Elvis wore to promote Blue Hawaii has become iconic in its own right with replicas available online from companies like the Hawaii-based Aloha FunWear.

 Aloha Spotter has identified the pattern as Alfred Shaheen’s “Tiare Tapa” design, consisting of a large-scaled white floral motif against a subtle tonal backdrop of floral-filled squares.
 This shirt follows the more common contemporary image of the Aloha shirt that incorporates tropical imagery as opposed to traditional Hawaiian quilt and tapa designs.